tensorflow/agents/README.md

 ## Multi-Armed Bandits

-The TF-Agents library contains also a Multi-Armed Bandits suite with a few environments and agents.
+The TF-Agents library contains also a comprehensive Multi-Armed Bandits suite, including Bandits environments and agents.
 RL agents can also be used on Bandit environments.
 For a tutorial, see [`tf_agents/bandits/colabs/bandits_tutorial.ipynb`](https://github.com/tensorflow/agents/tree/master/tf_agents/bandits/colabs/bandits_tutorial.ipynb).
-For examples ready to run, see [`tf_agents/bandits/agents/examples/`](https://github.com/tensorflow/agents/tree/master/tf_agents/bandits/agents/examples/).
+For ready-to-run examples, see [`tf_agents/bandits/agents/examples/`](https://github.com/tensorflow/agents/tree/master/tf_agents/bandits/agents/examples/).

 <a id='Examples'></a>